readyplayerme/rpm-unity-sdk-core/.github/latest.md

 ## Changelog

 ### Fixed
-- an issue causing settings to be recreated when not needed @harrisonhough in [#123](https://github.com/readyplayerme/rpm-unity-sdk-core/pull/123)
+- an issue causing WebView to be auto imported if removed @harrisonhough in [#126](https://github.com/readyplayerme/rpm-unity-sdk-core/pull/126)